santhoshtr/AutonymFont/README.md

 pyftsubset tool from Behdad (https://github.com/behdad/fonttools) helped a lot in the develpment of this font.

-Fontforge is used as the font editing program.
+[FontForge](http://fontforge.github.io/) is used as the font editing program.

 Download
 ========